Hosted MTA-STS · TLS-RPT

 Is TLS-RPT the same as DMARC reporting?

-No. TLS-RPT (RFC 8460) reports transport encryption failures and is separate from DMARC aggregate or forensic reporting (RFC 7489).
+No. TLS-RPT (RFC 8460) reports transport encryption failures and is separate from DMARC aggregate (RFC 9990) or failure (RFC 9991) reporting.

 Can I use this without DMARC?